An ependymoma is a primary central nervous system (CNS) tumor. This means it begins in the brain or spinal cord.

 Who is diagnosed with ependymomas?

 Ependymomas occur in both children and adults.
 Ependymomas in the lower half of the brain are more common among children.
 Ependymomas in the spine are more common among adults.
-Ependymomas occur slightly more often in males than females.
+Ependymomas occur more often in males than females.
+They are most common in white and non-hispanic people.

 What causes ependymomas?